1. What do the short-term business statistics (STS) cover?

 The indicators (see Table 1 below) do not cover all the activities mentioned.
 For example, in the case of services, the turnover variable does not cover computer and business services, while the indicator for the number of persons employed is covered.

-Since the end of 2008, price indices are not only available for industrial output but for some services activities as well.
+Since the end of 2008, price indices are not only available for industry but for some services activities as well.

 All features of transmission of short-term indicators to Eurostat, including coverage, are defined in Regulation EC No 1165/98, as amended by Regulation EC No 1158/2005 and the regulations implementing and amending these two instruments.